‘Chatgate’ scandal throws Puerto Rico governor into crisis

-SAN JUAN, Puerto Rico (AP) - Nearly two years ago, Hurricane Maria exposed the raw dysfunction of Puerto Rico, collapsing long-neglected infrastructure and leaving several thousand dead on Gov. Ricardo Rosselló’s watch.
+SAN JUAN, Puerto Rico (AP) - Nearly two years ago, Hurricane María exposed the raw dysfunction of Puerto Rico, collapsing long-neglected infrastructure and leaving several thousand dead on Gov. Ricardo Rosselló’s watch.
 Last week, two of his top former officials were arrested by the FBI on corruption charges.

 But the scandal that is threatening to buckle the boyish 40-year-old governor are the details of a profanity-laced and at times misogynistic online chat with nine other male members of his administration in which some of the U.S. territory’s most powerful men act like a bunch of teenagers.
 The leak of at least 889 pages of the private chat has sunk Rosselló into the deepest crisis of his career.